UreaLaden/reading-notes/README.md

 # Notes

-## This repository stores all my collection of observations and questions from reading assignments.
+###### This repository stores collection of all my observations and questions from reading assignments.

 [Pair Programming](pair-programming.md)